cakesolutions/scala-kafka-client/README.md

 ## Scala Kafka Client - Akka Integration

 This module provides a configurable asynchronous and non-blocking Kafka Consumer and Producer Actor implementations to support high performance, parallel custom stream processing in an Akka application.
-These components are specifically intended for use cases where high performance, scalable message processing is required with specific concern for message delivery guarantees and resilience.
+These components are specifically intended for use cases where high performance and scalable message processing is required with specific concern for message delivery guarantees and resilience.

 ### Documentation